department-of-veterans-affairs/va.gov-team/products/ia-and-navigation/2023-generative-logged-in-research/2023-logged-in-user-interviews/conversation-guide.md

 - **I have started recording**.
 I'd like to confirm: Are you comfortable if I record my screen and the audio as we talk today?

 ## Warm-up Questions (Optional) - X minutes
-Before we get going, I want to learn more a little more about you.
+Before we start looking at the website, I want to learn a more about you.
+When the session was scheduled you provided some information.

+- I understand you are a [*Veteran / Caregiver / Family member )* Is that right? *If Caregiver, confirm:* Are you a caregiver for a Veteran?
+Are you a Veteran?

-I understand that you have [list services/benefits from tracker] through VA.
+- And, according to my notes you have [services/benefits from Perigean participant tracker] through VA.
 Is that correct?

-Thanks for confirming that.
+- Thanks for confirming that.
 Are there any other benefits or services that you receive?

-Do you manage or access that benefit or service online at all?
+- Do you manage or access that benefit or service online at all?
 Tell me more about that.
 	- *If needed:* what website do you use to do that?

-I know you have a VA.gov account - tell me about the last time you logged into the website.
-What did you do?
+- In order to join today’s session, you needed to confirm you have a VA.gov account - tell me about the last time you logged into the account.
+	* What did you want to do?
+	* How did you get started?
+	* What did you do next?

 ### Things to note:
 - What benefits/services does the veteran have?